 - Since webmasters will have more room for additional meta title and description verbiage, that means each result will be taking up more real estate on any given search results page.
 Which means the longer lengths will push all results farther down the page.
 So it’s possible people won’t scroll down as far causing the results that are farther down the page to have less value than they used to.

 SEO experts are staying pretty neutral on this change, at least for now.
 However, they concede that it’s not necessarily a bad thing, especially for those having a hard time staying within the old constraints.

 How shall we proceed with SEO?

-First, you might consider going to the pages you’re ranking highly for and that are bringing you the most traffic and change those meta titles and descriptions to accommodate the new lengths.
+First, you might consider going to the pages you’re ranking highly for and that is bringing you the most traffic and change those meta titles and descriptions to accommodate the new lengths.
 Then you can begin measuring your CTR’s to see if you notice any changes, positive or negative, as a result of the increased search snippets.
 Then, you might consider adding in an extra keyword or two, just make sure the verbiage flows naturally, and as always, don’t overstuff them with keywords just for the sake of including as many keywords as possible.

 This change also offers you the opportunity to add some branding such as your business name, etc. to help boost your brand awareness.
 Also, if you have a WordPress Website, update your Yoast Plugin to 6.0.

 Now all you have to do is closely monitor the changes you made and your findings will determine how you should proceed.